For many families, childcare vouchers will save them more money than Tax-Free Childcare (TFC). Help your parents understand what’s best for them.

 - Parents can only use TFC if both parents are in work, unless they are a lone working parent

-- Parents can only use TFC if both parents meet the minimum income level i.e. they must reasonably expect to earn the equivalent of 16 hours National Living Wage/National Minimum Wage a week for the next 13 weeks
+- Parents can only use TFC if both parents meet the minimum income level i.e. they must reasonably expect to earn the equivalent of 16 hours National Living Wage/National Minimum Wage a week (from April 2018 this is £125.28 per week on average) for the next 13 weeks

 - Parents can’t use TFC if they or their partner (if they have one) earn more than £100,000 a year